jessburnett/postgres-elasticsearch-presentation/presentation/slides/03-20-algorithms-summary.md

 # Algorithm Comparison

-Postgres provides algorithms that can operate over many datatypes Elastic search is all about searching text
-At that one thing elastic search wins (check this ;-) )
+Postgres can index documents in the same way as Elastic Search